 Problem Gamblers Seeking Long-Term Support

-Many problem gamblers that participated in the 2021 YouGov survey reported they have sought treatment and support more than once.
-Many have resorted to using different forms of assistance, which goes to show this problem requires a holistic approach.
+Many problem gamblers who participated in the 2021 YouGov survey reported they had sought treatment and support more than once.
+Several have resorted to using different forms of assistance, which shows this problem requires a holistic approach.
 What works for one person may prove ineffective for another, and vice versa.

-More than half of the gamblers (56%) who admitted to using mental health services, said they had done so before.
-Similar tendencies can be observed among people who resorted to other forms of assistance like self-help apps (52%) or seeing their general practitioner (44%).
-Self-exclusion appears to be the most effective method of conquering problem gambling as 65% of the gamblers who voluntarily excluded themselves claimed this was their first time doing so.
+More than half of the gamblers (56%) who admitted to using mental-health services said they had done so before.
+Similar tendencies can be observed among people who resorted to other forms of assistance, such as self-help apps (52%) or seeing their general practitioner (44%).
+Self-exclusion appears to be the most effective method of conquering problem gambling, as 65% of the gamblers who voluntarily excluded themselves claimed this was their first time doing so.

 Gamblers Who Have Sought Help More Than Once | |||